Best Stalker Movies on Mother of Movies

 Quote from The Skin I Live In

-Stalker Movies, What’s Your Favorite?
+Stalker Films, What’s Your Favorite?

 Bunny boiler movies.
 The Hand That Rocks the Cradle, Basic Instinct and Single White Female.
 Movies like Fatal Attraction.